crillab/metrics/docs/md/wallet.md

 ### Export and Import an Analysis

-Once the analysis is created, the user can export it (i.e., to save it into a file):
+Once the analysis is created, it is possible to export it (e.g., to save it to a file):

 ```python
 json_text = my_analysis.export()
 ```

-and import it thanks to the `import_analysis` function:
+and to import it with the `import_analysis` function:

 ```python
 same_analysis = import_analysis(json_text)
 ```

-> You can observe an example of these commands in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/make_analysis.ipynb)
+> You can observe an example of these functions in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/make_analysis.ipynb).

 ## Manipulate the Data from Analysis

 Before producing the first figures, *Wallet* proposes to manipulate the different rows/experimentations composing the dataframe.
-It permits the user to analyze more finely its campaign.
+It allows to analyze more finely the campaign.

 ### Describe the Current Analysis